 "And so did the last thing."
 She turned, eyes angry again and tears threatening to spill down pale cheeks, flushed from the argument.
 "And the thing before that, and the thing before that.
 Stop lying!"

-Peter stretched a hand out, fingers reaching to push stray strands of brown hair out of saddened eyes.
+Peter stretched a hand out, fingers reaching to push stray strands of blonde hair out of saddened eyes.
 "Lottie-"

 Before his fingers could reach their goal she turned and ran.
 Loud heavy sobs fell in every quick footstep she took.
 Away.
 From him.
 From what he was going to do.
 Go on another hunt.
 Kill another thing.
 Leave her behind.